 - Load assets with webpack.

 - Manage output with webpack.

-- Go through this tutorial to see examples of using webpack to manage your website’s assets.
+- Code along with this tutorial to see examples of using webpack to manage your website’s assets.

-- Read through this tutorial to learn how to let webpack automatically manage your index.html and insert your bundle into the page for you!
+- Code along with this tutorial to learn how to let webpack automatically manage your index.html and insert your bundle into the page for you!

 - Finally, the first part of this tutorial talks about source maps, a handy way to track down which source file (index.js, a.js, b.js) an error is coming from when you use webpack to bundle them together.
 This is essential to debugging bundled code in your browser’s DevTools.
 If the error comes from b.js the error will reference that file instead of the bundle.
 It also walks through an example of the